San7o/hive-operator/docs/DEVELOPMENT.md

 and one worker node.
 Additionally, It sets up a local docker registry to push the operator image during development.

-If you are using Kind, or any other method where the node runs inside a container, you need to mount `/proc` inside the node at `/host/real/proc`.
-The script above already does it.
-This is needed because the eBPF program runs in the host kernel and the operator needs to access the host procfs to generate the `KiveAlert`.
-If you do not do this, the operator will gracefully report a message and some fields in the alert will remain empty (namely, `cwd`).
-If you are using virtual machines / real nodes or hypervisors (likely in production clusters), this is not needed.

 Run the following command to create the cluster (needs to be run only once):